 Select Appropriate Arrow Size

 You need to use arrows sized between 28 to 30 inches.
-Otherwise, children will have a hard time releasing the arrow and produce adequate string tension to power its flight.
+Otherwise, children will have a hard time releasing the arrow and producing adequate string tension to power its flight.

 But, you should keep in mind that your kid will not be using this forever.
 He/she will soon outgrow the bow they are using now, and you will have to buy them another one when they do.

-Save the money now, and invest it on a better gear after the kids get the hang of the bow and arrow game.
+Save the money now, and invest it in better gear after the kids get the hang of the bow and arrow game.